 - Decorative lighting is the cherry on top when it comes to illuminating your kitchen.
 It adds interest to your space.
 Examples of this are chandeliers and wall sconces.

 - Ambient lighting is the lighting that fills the whole room and doesn’t really leave room for shadows.
 This will leave your guests looking great as well.
 Generally, this starts with the ceiling lighting.

 Having these layers work together to light up your kitchen adds a lot of interest and depth to the space.
 You don’t have to worry about your room looking too much like a museum (only certain areas lit up).
 There are ways to make your light fixtures work for you and your design.

-- Use fixtures that pop: More and more lately fixtures are becoming over scaled.
+- More and more lately fixtures are becoming over scaled.
 If you have an island, you can have one or two fixtures over it in order to make a statement.

 Although trying to map out your lighting in your kitchen may seem confusing and even daunting at times, remembering to use a layering system will help you to make sure every area of your kitchen is covered.